dustij/kattis/README.md

 # kattis
-A collection of my soltions (or attempts) for kattis problems.
+A collection of my solutions (or attempts) for kattis problems.